JvanKatwijk/qt-dab/README.md

 It is often the case that, for a particular device the optimal gain setting for channel X is not the same as for channel Y (assuming X != Y).
 This is especially annoying during scanning.
-Therefore, the gain settings for each channel are recorded and used whenever that channel is selected.
+Therefore, for each device, the gain settings for each channel are recorded and used whenever that channel is selected.

 ----------------------------------------------------------------------
 Colors for Qt-DAB